Bumble Bee Art

 1-Paint paper plate yellow

-2-staple or tape circle to the top of paper plate 3-finger paint black stripes onto bee, and add facial features 4-staple or tape coffee filters to each side of plate for wings.
+2-staple or tape circle to the top of paper plate 3-finger paint black stripes onto bee, and add facial features 4-staple or tape coffee filters to each side of the plate for wings.

 5-tape pipe cleaner to the back of “head” for antennae.